Arezookhalili/Arezookhalili.github.io/_posts/2024-03-30-Enhancing-targeting-accuracy.md

 <br>
 ### Modelling Overview  <a name="modelling-overview"></a>

-We built a model that looked to accurately predict fraud transaction.
+I built a model that looked to accurately predict fraud transaction.

-As we were predicting a binary output, we tested three classification modeling approaches, namely:
+As I was predicting a binary output, I tested three classification modeling approaches, namely:

 * Logistic Regression
 * Decision Tree